 Bio

 Adam Holland is a multi-media observationalist whose work attempts to highlight both the micro- and macro-intricacies of living systems.
 Careful research of place and material are integral to understanding what must be analyzed and communicated.
-This work manifests as either architectural construction, sculptural intervention, or some form of social practice.
-Over half a decade of experience as a mason in New England, and now New York, have been foundational in guiding the direction and sensibility of his work.
-An appreciation for stone has influenced a tendency towards ecology, which informs his current research on human kinship with white-tailed deer in North America.
-Adam received a BLA in Architectural Studies and Studio Art from UMass Lowell.
-He is currently enrolled in the MFA Program at SUNY New Paltz with a concentration in Sculpture.
-As a Teacher of Record, he teaches Introduction to Sculpture at SUNY New Paltz.
+Over half a decade of experience as a mason in New England have been foundational in guiding the sensibility of his practice.
+Adam received a BLA in Architectural Studies and Studio Art from UMass Lowell and a MFA in Studio Art with a concentration in sculpture from SUNY New Paltz.